KwabenaNyinaku/nd00333_AZMLND_C2/script.md

 ## SCRIPT FOR SCREENCAST
-I uploaded the bankmarketing dataset from my local files, and configured a new cluster called kwabs233.
+To begin with this project, I uploaded the bank marketing dataset from my local files and configured a new cluster called kwabs233.
 After which, I created an automl experiment and run using classification and selected the label column "y".
 The best model was then deployed using the azure container instance.
 I then activated application insights, by specifying the deployed model name and running the script logs.py.
 THe swagger.json was then retrieved using